Antimatter543/old-site/_posts/maths/2021-08-18-reflecting-rays.md

 {:toc}

 # Preface
 I had the idea for this question just after my final internal specialist exam (specialist is equivalent to Maths C or whatever your extended x2 maths is).
-However, this question isn't really a specialis question as much as a question that involves some topics covered in the subject.
+However, this question isn't really a specialist question as much as a question that involves some topics covered in the subject.
 I implore you to try it out!
 You can use google, but try to search for sub-problems instead of the true problem instead.

 This question actually has some old roots in a problem I was thinking about in 2019 -- ray reflection --.
 There's a quick conclusion I wrote somewhere: I'll upload some pictures if I can find the papers.